 Q. What do I need to pay to secure a room?

-Once you have applied online we will require a €300 application fee and then at least 55% of the total 40 week rent & utilities fee to secure a room (subject to availability).
-If only applying for one semester we would require a €300 application fee plus the full rent & utilities fee.
+Once you have applied online we will require a €300 Application Fee and then at least 55% of the total Academic Year Accommodation Fee to secure a room (subject to availability).
+If only applying for one semester we would require a €300 application fee plus the full Accommodation Fee.

 Q. If I pay the rental fees and there is no availability, do I get a refund?

-If we are unable to offer you a room then your full application fee and rental fees are refundable.
+If we are unable to offer you a room then your full Application fee and Accommodation Fees are refundable.
 You will have the option of being on a waiting list in case of any cancellations.

 Q. I am a CAO applicant/ Via applicant and did not get offered a place in Dublin, can I get a refund?